TjitsevdM/tc-Documentation/README.md

 ## Overview

-Here are a couple of example overviews from products with really great docs: This will be changed
+Here are a couple of example overviews from products with really great docs: This will be changed.
+All the screenshots will be replaced once the design of the app is fixed.

 > Loom is a video messaging tool that helps you get your message across through instantly shareable videos.